realworldocaml/book/book/files-modules-and-programs/README.md

 type definition in the interface. [concrete types]{.idx}[signatures/concrete types]{.idx}

 For example, imagine we wanted to add a function to `Counter` for returning the line with the median frequency count.
-If the number of lines is even, then there is no precise median, and the function would return the lines before and after the median instead.
+If the number of lines is even, then there is no single median, and the function would return the lines before and after the median instead.
 We'll use a custom type to represent the fact that there are two possible return values.
-Here's a possible
+Here's a possible implementation:
-implementation:

 ```ocaml file=examples/correct/freq-median/counter.ml,part=1
 type median =